 A Few Questions From Our Drilling 101 Webinar

-Last month, we hosted our first webinar in a series covering drilling fundamentals, the various technologies and their applications.
+In July, 2017, we hosted our first webinar in a series covering drilling fundamentals, the various technologies and their applications.
 There were plenty of great questions posed in this first webinar in our drilling series, so if you missed it, we thought we’d take the opportunity to answer a few of the most salient ones.
-In the meantime, make sure to check out the recording for our Drilling 201 webinar on Sonic Drilling

 What is the best drilling method for clay?